How vital are kid’s non-toxic dinnerware alternatives? Consider this…

 Best Toddler Silverware

-Included are two forks and two spoons.
+This set includes two forks and two spoons.

 - Plastic, BPA, PVC, phthalates, lead, cadmium, melamine, and mercury-free.

 - Soft silicone handles that grip the table and don’t slide off easy (preventing mess).
 Plus, the silicone provides an easy-hold grasp and protects your child’s teeth if they bite the handle.